ember-learn/deprecation-app/content/ember-data/v2/jsonapiserializer-modelnamefrompayloadkey-for-resource.md

 ---
-id: jsonapiserializer-modelnamefrompayloadkey-for-resource
 title: JSONAPISerializer.modelNameFromPayloadKey for Resource
-until: '4.0.0'
+until: 4.0.0
-since: 'Upcoming Features'
+since: Upcoming Features
 ---

 #### feature: ds-payload-type-hooks

 Using `JSONAPISerializer.modelNameFromPayloadKey` to normalize the type of a